Straight Arrow News

-Straight Arrow News (SAN) is an American media company and news website founded by billionaire and businessman John Ricketts in 2021.

-The company is based in Omaha and claims to produce unbiased news, it has 70 employees as of 2025.
+Straight Arrow News (also known as Straight Arrow or SAN) is an American media company and news website founded in 2021 by billionaire and businessman John Ricketts.
+The company is based in Omaha, Nebraska and claims to produce "unbiased news, without agenda".

 History

 Background

 In January 2021, press secretary of Joe Ricketts, American billionaire and CEO of TD Ameritrade living in Nebraska, announced the upcoming launch of a news outlet that he claimed would aim to report news "without opinion or bias".
 The first reports of the outlet's launch appeared in the Omaha World Herald, where Ricketts was noted as a sponsor of various conservative organizations.
+The Center for Responsive Politics referred to him as a 'Republican Megadonor'.
 The press secretary later revealed the name of the outlet, "Straight Arrow News", and said its launch was expected before the end of 2021.
 He said Ricketts chose this name for the outlet to emphasize its reliability that he compared to a "straight arrow that hits the bullseye".
-SAN was reportedly first registered in 2020 in Delaware.
-Responding to questions of the press, Ricketts did not specify how many people would work there, but stated that he intends to hire editors outside of Omaha, the city where SAN was founded.
-He also said his family members would not work for SAN.

-In the weeks before the announcent of SAN's launch, the outlet posted job applications for news reporter, video editor and motion graphics designer.
-SAN was estimated to launch in February 2021.
-Reportedly, Ricketts was motivated to create SAN after having a societal conversation with his liberal friend where they discussed why polite and fact-based discussions between people had become uncommon.
+Ricketts stated that his family members would not be involved in SAN.

 Ricketts was a CEO of other news websites, like DNAInfo, founded by him in 2009, and Gothamist, which was sold to Ricketts.
 He shut both websites down in November 2017 after their staff began forming labour unions.